Porkkalam

-Porkkalam is a 2010 Indian Tamil-language action film directed by Bandi Saroj Kumar.
+Porkkalam is a 2010 Indian Tamil-language action film written and directed by debutant Bandi Saroj Kumar.
 Starring Kishore, Tinnu Anand, Sathyan and Smitha, a newcomer from Karnataka, in lead roles and seven artists as villains, the film has musical score by Rohit Kulkarni.
 The film was released on 14 January 2010.

 Production

 The first schedule was shot in late 2008 in various places in Tamil Nadu including Dhanushkodi, Madurai, Tenkasi, Thiruchendur, Karaikudi and Rameswaram.
 Following this, the film's second schedule was shot from 13 October 2008 to 26 November 2008 in the parts of Chennai and Puducherry and in the Ramoji Film City, in Hyderabad, while in January 2009, the third and last schedule was shot in several places in Thailand.
 The film was also heavily publicized through the internet prior through release, on social networking sites.

 Soundtrack

 Film score and the soundtrack are composed by Rohit Kulkarni, despite early indications that Yuvan Shankar Raja would compose the music.
 The songs were released straight to the shelves, with the album containing several debutant singers.